wwwangzhou/music-suggestor/README.md

-Arteeas v1.0 - a site with ideas/arteeas
+Arteeas v1.0 - arteeas are ideas
 Arteeas generate a music of gallery list based on you prference.